 - a MAC subheader and successRAR;

-- a MAC subheader and MAC SDU for CCCH or DCCH;
+- a MAC subheader and MAC SDU for CCCH, DCCH or DTCH;

 - a MAC subheader and padding.

 A MAC subheader with Backoff Indicator consists of five header fields E/T1/T2/R/BI as described in Figure 6.1.5a-1.
 A MAC subPDU with Backoff Indicator only is placed at the beginning of the MAC PDU, if included.